Follow the links on this site to find practical information to help you prepare for your time in Wollongong.

 - Open an Australian bank account on-line in your home country and deposit funds into this account.
 You will be able to withdraw these funds after completing an identity check.
 Check out the information on opening an account before you leave home on the websites of the major Australian banks: ANZ; Commonwealth Bank; National Australia Bank; and, Westpac.

 - Get a credit card.
 The most commonly used cards in Australia are Visa and Mastercard.
 Before you leave home, check with your banking service that your credit card can be used in Automatic teller machines (ATM’s) or for over the counter cash advances in Australian banks.
-You can find an ATM with the Mastercard or Visa ATM locators.

 - Get an international debit card.
 Withdrawals can be made in a similar way to credit cards.